judy-devData/streamETL/README.md

 # streamETL

-Example project of a streaming pipeline in a docker environnement. the docker environnemnt includes:
+Example project of a streaming pipeline in a docker environment. the docker environment includes:
 - Postgres instance
 - Kafka instance
 - Zookeeper instance